The top question on any investor’s mind is “what’s the return I can get?”

 Let’s examine these questions.

 So, with trailing returns you will get to see a 1 year, 3 year, 5 year, 10 year or since inception returns of a mutual fund.
-If you had invested exactly 1 year, 3 year or 5 year or at the inception of the fund, trailing returns would tell your annualised return over that time period, anchored to the last date that you choose.
+If you had invested exactly 1 year, 3 year or 5 year or at the inception of the fund, trailing returns would tell your annualised return over that time period, anchored to the current date.

 Your mutual fund performance measure should take this fact into account too.
 No?

-How to overcome this shortcoming of trailing returns?
+How to overcome these shortcomings of trailing returns?

 Enter the world of Rolling Returns